 Cost-Cutting Strategies

-Can materials needed for a product be purchased for a better price?
+One way to cut costs is by looking at your current materials.
+Can they be purchased for a better price?
 What kind of discounts can the company get if the materials are bought in greater quantities?
 What impact could changes based on these factors have on cash flow management, overall?

-Ways to reduce fixed costs might include cutting back on rent, either by negotiating for better rates, moving to a smaller and/or less expensive space, or shifting to a partly or all-remote working model.
+Another way to reduce fixed costs is to cut back on rent, either by negotiating for better rates, moving to a smaller and/or less expensive space, or shifting to a partly or all-remote working model.
 This last option could help the business save money on rent, as well as on taxes, insurance, utilities, and so forth.
-If this seems like a possibility your business would like to pursue, check to see what local zoning and other codes may apply.

 If your cost for office space can be lowered, check to see what impact this has on the break-even points of your product(s).